gasb150/conference-page/README.md

 # The Newsweek Responsive

-In this project, I made a Wine conference web site with three different pages.
+In this project, I made a Wine conference website with three different pages.

 ![screenshot](./src/img/screenshot.png)